riccardospadon/riccardospadon/README.md

 </div>

 <br>
-<p>⚛ I have learned some technologies and tools of web development, including HTML, CSS, SASS and Bootstrap and I also have leared frameworks like React and JavaScript. </p>
+<p>⚛ I have acquired proficiency in various web development technologies and tools, such as HTML, CSS, SASS and Bootstrap and I also have leared frameworks like React and JavaScript. </p>

 # 💻 Technologies and tools
 <div align="center">